 The Live Cell Imaging core facility is a BSL1/BSL2 light microscopy facility at the Karolinska Institute, Campus Flemingsberg

 The Live Cell Imaging core facility was started in 2008.
 Since then the facility has grown to include 8 high-end microscopes, 4 experienced staff and a powerful image analysis capability.
 About 70 researchers actively use the equipment at the LCI core facility.

-Together our microscopes allow researchers to perform conventional and high throughput confocal and widefield microscopy, fast confocal microscopy (resonance scanner and spinning disk), Fluorescence Life Time Imaging (FLIM), multiphoton microscopy, spectral imaging, super resolution microscopy (TIRF and STORM) and light sheet microscopy.
+Together our microscopes allow researchers to perform conventional and high throughput confocal and widefield microscopy, fast confocal microscopy (resonance scanner and spinning disk), multiphoton microscopy, spectral imaging, super resolution microscopy (DeepSIM, TIRF, STORM) and light sheet microscopy.
 Additionally specialized equipment are available for laser microdissection, cell picking, micropatterning and micromanufacturing.
 Moreover high-end commertial software and freeware are available for image processing and analysis.